nsobczak/Lyssa-s-Odyssey/README.md

 ## story

 - wicked dragon transform everybody into ball character and mad one
-- lyssa was protected by fylgja, she was turned into a ball but not totally insane.
+- lyssa was protected by fylgja, she was turned into a ball but didn't become totally insane.
 - lyssa will try to defeat the dragon
-- rescue people ? as annex quest
+- rescue people ? as annex quest => maybe can access true ending if she managed to rescue everyone
-- lyssa has to find objects
+- lyssa has to find objects in order to be able to access last part of the game

 ## Characters

 - character = lyssa = fighter with its spirits, is she insane ?
 - Fylgja = name of the spirit in its head
-- killer rabbits
+- killer rabbits (some of them move following a pattern)
-- final boss = v dragon h throwing (rotten ?) salad
+- final boss = veg dragon h throwing (rotten ?) salad

 ## levels
 - different levels